-Because no agreement could be reached the case was passed to me for a decision.
+As Carey didn't respond to the Investigator's view, the case was passed to me for a decision.

-I issued a provisional decision on 5 April 2024.
-I said I thought Mr G's complaint had been made in time and that Carey had failed to carry out adequate due diligence on the Global Forestry investment.
-I thought if Carey had done so, it should've refused to permit the investment to be held in the SIPP.
-And it was fair and reasonable to conclude that if Carey had refused to permit the Global Forestry investment in its SIPPs then Mr G would've retained his existing pension and wouldn't have switched it to a SIPP or subsequently made the investment that he did.
-So I recommended that Carey should put Mr G back in the position he would have been in if he hadn't transferred his pensions to the Carey SIPP.
-I also recommended that it pay him £500 for the distress and inconvenience caused by the loss of his pension.
+I issued a provisional decision on 14 March 2024.
+I said that Carey had failed to carry out adequate due diligence on the Carbon Credits and the Global Forestry investments.
+And I thought if Carey had done so, it should've refused to permit the investments to be held in its SIPPs.
+And it was fair and reasonable to conclude that if Carey had refused to permit the Carbon Credits and Global Forestry investments in its SIPPs then Mr D would've retained his existing pension and wouldn't have switched it to a SIPP or subsequently made the investments that he did.
+So I recommended that Carey should put Mr D back in the position he would have been in if he hadn't transferred his pension to the Carey SIPP.
+I also recommended that it pay him £500 for the distress and inconvenience caused by the total loss of his pension.

-Mr G accepted my provisional decision.
-Carey confirmed it had received my provisional decision but did not respond by the deadline I gave.
+Mr D accepted my provisional decision.
+Carey did not respond to my provisional decision by the deadline I gave.
 So, I'm now proceeding with my final decision.